 St. Simon’s School is a Catholic Parish School, and by this we aim for all families to grow in the parish community and to experience the guidance and joy of the Catholic Faith.

-Our theme for the year is, ‘Together we can do great things'.
+Our theme for the year is, 'Looking Through the Eyes of Love'.

 In our entrance foyer we have placed a contemporary image of the human figure.
 There is no recognisable race, no specific colour of skin, there is no gender, and the images are all the same height.
 Therefore, in selecting this image we hope we can instil in the students the importance of accepting everyone.